-Granting the debtor a grace period;
+- Granting the debtor a grace period;

-Reducing the debtor's monthly payments; or
+- Reducing the debtor's monthly payments; or

-Extending the repayment period without changing the total amount to be repaid.
+- Extending the repayment period without changing the total amount to be repaid.

 A debtor may also consider converting the Chapter 13 plan to a Chapter 7 bankruptcy, or seeking the voluntary dismissal of the bankruptcy petition.

 - If a debtor is able to regain firm financial footing before the bankruptcy is resolved, the debtor may opt to petition for discharge of the bankruptcy petition and then to pay off the remaining debts in full.

-As previously suggested, a debtor may also be discharged from a Chapter 13 repayment plan for non-compliance.
+A debtor may be discharged from a Chapter 13 repayment plan for non-compliance.
 A debtor who suffers a financial setback, such as a reduction or loss of income, may be able to get the repayment plan adjusted based upon their changed circumstances, but if a debtor is unable to make payments as required by the plan the trustee will likely move to dismiss the bankruptcy.

 Debtors who becomes unable to complete a Chapter 13 bankruptcy through no fault of their own may attempt to obtain a hardship discharge.
 Such a discharge is very difficult to obtain, and creditors may oppose any attempt to obtain a hardship discharge.
 To qualify for a hardship discharge a debtor must establish that:

 - The debtor's failure to complete the Chapter 13 plan was due to circumstances for which the debtor should not be held responsible, such as permanent medical disability.

-The payments already made into the plan by the debtor have resulted in the unsecured creditors' receiving at least as much money as they would have received had the debtor filed a Chapter 7 bankruptcy; and
+- The payments already made into the plan by the debtor have resulted in the unsecured creditors' receiving at least as much money as they would have received had the debtor filed a Chapter 7 bankruptcy; and

 - Modification of the plan is not practical, meaning that the debtor must convince the court that it would not be possible to complete even a modified repayment plan.